Courses and Seminars in Qualitative Data Analysis

 - Two NVivo courses that teach how to structure a qualitative dataset, code, retrieve and visualise qualitative data.

-- I also teach the above courses at the ECPR Winter and Summer School, and the IPSA-NUS Method School.
+- I also teach on a yearly basis the above courses at the ECPR Winter and Summer School in Germany and Hungary respectively, the IPSA-NUS Summer School in Singapore and the FLAMES Summer School in Belgium.

 Courses taught at